aylaweitz/Aligning-solar-data/README.md

 # Aligning-solar-data

-Techniques to read in and align IRIS, AIA, HMI, and Solar Orbiter/EUI data in Python.
+Techniques to read in and align IRIS, SDO, and Solar Orbiter/EUI data in Python.